 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We identified certain deficiencies in internal control over financial reporting, described on the following page as items 2010-1 and 2010-3, that we consider to be material weaknesses in internal control over financial reporting.
+We consider the deficiency described on the following page as findings 2011-1 and 2011-2 to be material weaknesses.